AtikurMilon/calculator_milon_1705041/README.md

 # calculator_milon_1705041
-This is a calculator project.
-This project is completed in separate compilation.
+This is a calculator project in object oriented programing.